-These Rules are made under the authority of the Statutory Powers Procedure Act and the Financial Services Commission of Ontario Act, 1997.
+These Rules are made under the authority of the Statutory Powers Procedure Act and the Financial Services Tribunal Act, 2017.

 1. Application and Interpretation of Rules

 These Rules apply to all proceedings before the Financial Services Tribunal, subject to any Practice Direction issued under Rule 2.04.

 Subject to the requirements of the Financial Services Tribunal Act, 2017, and the Statutory Powers Procedure Act, the Tribunal may amend these Rules from time to time if it considers that such amendment is appropriate.